 You and your pet shop are a part of a community.
 Get involved and donate your time, not just as part of your pet shop marketing plan, but because you genuinely care and want to help others.

-You might consider orchestrating or at least helping with community cleanups, or becoming involved in local school groups, charities, and other organizations through which you can establish relationships with others in your area.
+You might consider orchestrating or at least helping with pet rescues and shelters, community cleanups, or becoming involved in local school groups, charities, and other organizations through which you can establish relationships with others in your area.

 Be Consistent and Persistent

 New pet shop marketing strategies may not produce immediate results.
 You will have to work the strategy repeatedly to see success.
 For example, if you decide to produce a newsletter, come up with a specific schedule of newsletters and commit to it.
 Whether you decide to produce your newsletter weekly or monthly, aim to publish it at targeted dates to manage customer expectations.